marcharper/pyed/README.md

 ## Examples

-The tests and [several examples](examples/py) file contain several examples.
+The tests and [examples.py](examples.py) file contain several examples.
 There is also a [jupyter notebook](https://github.com/marcharper/pyed/blob/notebooks/Momentum%20Paper%20Figures.ipynb) that produces several example trajectories: